Solutions / Ongoing Monitoring

 Manual MLRO runs or automatic cadence

-Create focused cohorts for periodic reviews, remediation, high-risk populations, or selected customer groups instead of treating every monitoring run as a full-base exercise.
+Create focused customer segments for approved customers, companies, directors, UBOs, beneficiaries, counterparties, vessels, aircraft, agents, and payment parties instead of treating every monitoring run as a generic full-base exercise.

 Operating model

-Define who is in scope, decide how they should be screened, and keep every result connected to the review, suppression, case, and webhook actions that follow.
+Define who is in scope, decide what sources and cadence apply, re-screen the customer segment when policy requires it, and keep every new result connected to review, suppression, case, and audit actions.

 | Stage | Enterprise context | Outcome |